semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 - Match when a method with user input has a $SINK that is the $CALLER in the pseudo-callgraph, and
 - Match when the $CALLEE is the $METHODNAME of a method that uses a parameter to construct a SQL string.

-Running this on vulnado will produce tables that look like this:
+Running this on Vulnado will produce tables that look like this:

 |$RETURNTYPE |$USERINPUTMETHOD |$TYPE      |$PARAMETER  |$OBJ     |$SINK       |
 |------------|-----------------|-----------|------------|---------|------------|